Taiwan subtropical evergreen forests: Fauna

-There are some rare animal species in Taiwan that are found no where else or otherwise in less numbers.
-Of particular note are: the Swinhoe Pheasant and the Mikado Pheasant, which are almost extinct in nearby regions.
+There are some rare animal species in Taiwan that are found nowhere else or otherwise in less numbers.
+Of particular note are: the Swinhoe's Pheasant and the Mikado Pheasant, which are almost extinct in nearby regions.
 The Formosan rock macaque, a species of monkey, is found only in Taiwan.

 Protected areas

 20.34% of the ecoregion is in protected areas.
 Protected areas include: